RedBrothers/GeneticMarkerSearch/README.md

 - Bulding trie: 105.6 seconds
 - Matching markers 2520.3 seconds

-**Overall time**: ~43 minutes
+- **Overall time**: ~43 minutes

 ## Possible optimizations:
-- Aho-Corasick speed-up, removing extra overhead
+- Aho-Corasick speed-up (remove overhead related to more detailed output format)
 - Using more memory-efficient data types
 - GPU parallelizations:
   - On a genom level
-  - Subgenom level
+  - On a subgenom level
   - Trie build
-  - Trie traverse